 How Do Marketers Cope With The Mess

 Some marketers, sensibly I think, reserve customer lifetime value for current customers.
 You often see this done by people who want their models to actually work and be understood.
 For this see work by Bernd Skiera and Phil Pfeifer.
 To be clear you can still value a firm’s future customers without throwing sunk costs into CLV.
 Having a single clear definition allows us to build credibility around CLV.
-Having only one definition of customer equity or CLV will make it seem less like the standard marketer BS that accountants always worried it was.
+Having only one definition of CLV will make it seem less like the standard marketer BS that accountants always worried it was.

 Another approach is to be very explicit that there is current- and future-customer equity.
 This makes sense.
 Sadly as though we were worried that the terminology was too easy we have decided to call current-customer equity — static customer equity.
 We then call future-customer equity (plus its current form) dynamic customer equity.
 Now static is mostly applied to valuations of current customers over the long-term at a given point in time.
 Dynamic is mostly applied to valuations of total customers over the long-term at a given point in time.
 Both static and dynamic could be described as static or dynamic depending upon how you squint.
 The opaque terminology seems almost designed to prevent the uninitiated from using the idea.
 What is the main hope for CE?
 That it will gain widespread usage.
 Once you call things static and dynamic I think that boat has already sailed.
+(Or maybe sunk?)

 I just find this confusing.
 Current customer equity changes every time you look at it so it isn’t really static.
 Why are future customers dynamic?
 This value changes over time which is good but then so does static customer equity.